Bear Creek State Forest

 This property was mostly farm land at one time.
 In the 1930s the Civilian Conservation Corps (CCC) carried out a number of projects at Bear Creek State Forest.
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the Great Depression.
 Projects included the planting of thousands of pine, larch and spruce trees and a small number of oak trees in the open areas on the property, which still exist today.

 Upper Bear Creek forest road is not open to motor

 vehicles but can be used for other recreation.

-A horse trail adopted by Creekside Roundup follows the old Bear Creek Road and is marked in blue trail markers.
+There is a designated horse trail that follows the old Bear Creek Road and is marked with blue trail markers.
 It does not provide a loop on this property, but roads can be used to make a loop if desired.

 Hunting and trapping are permitted on the property in accordance with all game regulations, unless otherwise posted.
 Traps may not be set on public road right of ways.
 Body gripping traps set on land must be at least 100 feet from public trails.

 General information on primitive camping includes how-to and safety tips and links to rules & regulations.